MakeSchool/CCAnimatedSprite/README.md

 # CCAnimatedSprite

-This class provides a simple way of animating Sprites in cocos2d 3.0.
+This CCSprite subclass provides a simple way of animating Sprites in cocos2d 3.0.

 ## Usage